 Likewise, a competent, accredited mechanic should be responsible for servicing your car.
 This should give you confidence that the service checks and any additional work carried out is done to the best professional standards.
 At Stoneacre all our service technicians are manufacturer trained and DVSA-approved to service and test vehicles to the highest standards of safety and performance.

-For more information on servicing at Stoneacre, take a look at our car service options, including our 50-point check interim service, 67-point check full service, and our 74-point check major service.
+For more information on servicing at Stoneacre, take a look at our available car services, including our 67-point check full service, and our 74-point check major service.
+We also offer approved servicing and repairs for 24 manufacturers, which guarantees the best pair of hands servicing your car.

 Spread the cost of your car service with a Stoneacre Service Plan